 6-1216.
 Acquisition of control

-A. A person shall not directly or indirectly acquire control of a licensee or controlling person without the prior written approval of the superintendent, except as otherwise provided by this section.
+A. A person shall not directly or indirectly acquire control of a licensee or controlling person without the prior written approval of the deputy director, except as otherwise provided by this section.

-B. An application for approval to acquire control of a licensee shall be in writing in a form prescribed by the superintendent and shall be accompanied by information as the superintendent may require.
+B. An application for approval to acquire control of a licensee shall be in writing in a form prescribed by the deputy director and shall be accompanied by information as the deputy director may require.
 The application shall be accompanied by the fee prescribed in section 6-126.
-The superintendent shall act on the application within one hundred twenty days after the date on which the application is complete, unless the applicant consents in writing to an extended period.
+The deputy director shall act on the application within one hundred twenty days after the date on which the application is complete, unless the applicant consents in writing to an extended period.
 An application that is not denied or approved within that period shall be deemed approved as of the first business day after the expiration of that period.

-C. The superintendent shall deny the application to acquire control of a licensee if he finds that the acquisition of control is contrary to law or determines that disapproval is reasonably necessary to protect the interest of the public.
-In making that determination, the superintendent shall consider both of the following:
+C. The deputy director shall deny the application to acquire control of a licensee if the deputy director finds that the acquisition of control is contrary to law or determines that disapproval is reasonably necessary to protect the interest of the public.
+In making that determination, the deputy director shall consider both of the following:

 1. Whether the financial condition of the person that seeks to control the licensee might jeopardize the financial condition of the licensee or prejudice the interests of the public in the conduct of the business regulated under this chapter.

-D. Nothing in this section prohibits a person from negotiating or entering into agreements subject to the condition that the acquisition of control will not be effective until approval of the superintendent is obtained.
+D. This section does not prohibit a person from negotiating or entering into agreements subject to the condition that the acquisition of control will not be effective until approval of the deputy director is obtained.